 In sensitivity analysis for the vast majority of cases, a relatively large sample size is mandatory.
 In aerodynamic engineering, however, many of the models employed are highly complex and simulations are consequently computationally demanding.
 As a result, generating sufficient samples is often too expensive or even unfeasible.
-A common approach to address this challenge is to develop and utilise metamodels that replicate the functionality of the original model, while being less complex and consequently less computationally intensive ( see (Shahsavani and Grimvall, 2011; Ben Abdessalem and El-Hami, 2014)).
-In the context of aerodynamic engineering in general, and aircraft engine diagnostics in particular, such metamodels are increasingly based on artificial intelligence and deep learning approaches (see for example Khan and Yairi (2018); Fentaye et al. (2019)).
-With these, larger sample sizes can be generated with less computational effort and thus, common sensitivity analysis tools can be applied.
+A common approach to address this challenge is to develop and utilise metamodels that replicate the functionality of the original model, while being less complex and consequently less computationally intensive, see, e.g., Shahsavani and Grimvall (2011) or Ben Abdessalem and El-Hami (2014).
+In the context of aerodynamic engineering in general and aircraft engine diagnostics in particular, such metamodels are increasingly based on artificial intelligence and deep learning approaches, see e.g. Khan and Yairi (2018) and Fentaye et al. (2019).
+With these, larger sample sizes can be generated with less computational effort and thus common sensitivity analysis tools can be applied.